 Our Museum Advisor Program connects museum professionals with small and volunteer-run museums.
 The advisor provides expertise in nominated areas of need–whether it is improving visitor experience or cataloguing their collection.

-We continue to work with the Aboriginal Reference Committee and Arts NSW in response to the key recommendations from the successful summit Keeping Places & Beyond: Building Cultural Futures in NSW.
-We are part way through a project called Travelling Places that addresses some of these recommendations.
+We continue to work with the Aboriginal Reference Committee and Create NSW in response to the key recommendations from the successful summit Keeping Places & Beyond: Building Cultural Futures in NSW.

 In addition, M&G NSW is committed to our Reconciliation Action Plan.
 By engaging in the RAP process, we are developing a deeper understanding of NSW Aboriginal culture while providing leadership to museums and galleries who want to have their own RAP.